dat2Cph/spring2025/docs/tdd_git/learningobjectives.md

 ## GIT

+- Be able to use bash commands to navigate the file system (cd, ls, pwd, mkdir, rm, cat, nano, touch, mv, cp, echo, clear, etc.)
 - Be able to use the command line to interact with git
 - Create a new git repository
 - Clone an existing git repository from github